EricMontague/Datastructures-and-Algorithms/README.md

   - ### Binary Search
     - #### See implementations [here](../master/search/binary_search/binary_search.py)
     - #### Description:
+        - Binary search is a divide and conquer algorithm used for quickly finding an element in an array.
+One of the preconditions for binary search to work is that the input array must be sorted.
+Initially your search space is the entire array.
+The below three steps are to be performed until you've exhausted your search.
+At that time, the loop should break:
+            - **Step 1** - Search: Look at the element in the middle of your search space.
+            - **Step 2** - Comparisons:
+                - **2a** - Target element found: If the current element equals the target element you are looking for, return the index of the current element (or return True or whatever your algorithm is required to return), else proceed to step 2b or 2c
+                - **2b** - Target element > current element: If the current element is less your target element, then your target must lie in the right half of your array.
+Reset your search space to be the upper half of the array and go back to step 1.
+If not, proceed to step 2c
+                - **2c** - Target element < current element: Since the other two conditions weren't True, this means that the current element is greater than your target element, so your target must lie in the left half of your array.
+Reset your search space to be the lower half of the array and go back to step 1
+            - **Step 3** - Target element not found: If you've looped through the above sequence, and haven't found your target element, it must not exist in the array.
+Return -1 (or False, or whatever you want)
     - #### Implementations And Tradeoffs:
     - #### Applications of Algorithm:
     - #### Advantages: